Send the link below via email or IMCopy

 : new transportation and weapons overwhelmed Africa.

-: not only gov'ts, but multinational corps involved and put pressure on gov'ts to claim to markets and resources.
+: not only gov'ts, but transnational corps involved and put pressure on gov'ts to claim to markets and resources.

 : from Kipling, and the idea that Europe was helping bring them tech, education, medicine, and Christianity.